 - Takes less energy to drive this boot

-- T-Drive is available in MV (mid-volume) men’s only
+- T-Drive is now available in the women’s low-volume boots

 - Carbon-reinforced spine for precision and control